rkiel/npm-power-utils/docs/STATE.md

 const result2 = step2(result1) // {login: {username: 'johnqpublic', password: '1234'}, {preferences: {rememberMe: true}}}
 ```

-## change
+## The `change` function

 Create a new copy of the global state and make one or more changes to the value of the top-level property.
-In some cases, given the structure of the top-level property, using `change`, is more convenient than using `init`, `assign`, or `set`.
+In some cases, given the structure of the top-level property or other processing complexities, using `change` is more convenient than using `init`, `assign`, or `set`.

 ```JavaScript
 function step1 (state) {